liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-embedded-db-options.md

    binary. ncruces is the most modern pure-Go SQLite but is pre-1.0.
 4. **Binary size** (STORE-BLD-006) should be measured before the ADR, not estimated.

+### Decision

+Taken on 2026-09-25 (requirements, section 7): **SQLite through `modernc.org/sqlite`**. `flintlock-metrics` keeps reading the store directly while flintlockd is stopped, which needs a second read-only process (STORE-CONS-007) and rules out bbolt; the issue's motivation is queryability, which only SQLite provides without application-maintained indexes; and of the pure-Go SQLite drivers modernc is the mature one.
+Binary size is to be measured in the change that adds the dependency, and the `modernc.org/libc` pin documented in `CONTRIBUTING.md`.
+If the measured size is unacceptable, `ncruces/go-sqlite3` is the fallback with the same capabilities.

 ## 9. References